Frequently -and not so frequently- Asked Questions

 Having said this, there are ways to use it with groups, everyone dancing together.
-Methods for doing so will be explained in the users’ manual when the MC goes on sale.
+Methods for doing so will be explained in the on-line tutorial when MC3 goes on sale.

-There are three parts to turning movement into music:
+There are two parts to turning movement into music:

 Part one is the motion tracking.
 Video cameras attached to a computer, analyze expressive shapes, movements and gestures and turn them into computer data.

 Part two is called mapping.
-This means assigning the different body parts, gestures and movements to musical features, such as notes.
+This means assigning the different body parts, gestures and movements to musical features, such as the notes of a piano.

 But just playing notes is not the same as making music!
 This is where our composers come in.
 Using a kind of software called algorithmic composition, users are helped to play musically.
 For example, when you play a note, the software looks for notes that sound good together.
 The same is true of the player’s rhythm.
 If you play a little too early, the software will correct your mistake to keep you on the beat.